-They share a love for all types of music (except the two artists they still disagree on) and a passion for teaching, aiming to instil a lifelong love of music in their students.
+They share a love for all types of music (except two artists they still disagree on) and a passion for teaching, aiming to instil a lifelong love of music in their students.

 Hannah Cahill grew up in London and began learning the piano at the age of 11, whilst at Godolphin & Latymer School.
-She then studied music at the University of Edinburgh, under the direction of Peter Nelson and John Kitchen, where she gained a Bachelor of Music degree (BMus (hons) ) in 2005, specialising in History, Counterpoint and Electroacoustic Composition.
+She then studied music at the University of Edinburgh, under the direction of Peter Nelson and John Kitchen, where she gained a Bachelor of Music degree (BMus (hons) ) in 2005, specialising in Music History, Analysis, Counterpoint and Electroacoustic Composition.

 When she is not teaching music theory, Hannah works as a Research & Insights Consultant for an international sonic branding agency where she gets to play with data and music all day, researching music-science with fellow nerds who also fall into this small but fascinating niche!